 - small backpack for water

 If the Ape Headquarter is open, you can rent lamps for 5$.
-I highly recommend to bring a headlamp.
+I highly recommend bringing a headlamp.
 That leaves your hands free to climb over obstacles along the way.
 Just in case bring a second light if your batteries run out and or train to change your batteries in the dark.
 If you want to take pictures you will need a powerful flash.
-The once on a cell phone are way to weak to get good pictures.
+The flash on a cell phone is too weak to get good pictures.

-The Ape Cave is also the longest lave tube in the continental US with a length of 3.25 miles.
-However you can’t walk the lave tube from beginning to end.
-You will enter about 0.75 miles up and from their you can decide if you want to hike the Lower Cave or Upper Cave.
+The Ape Cave is also the longest lava tube in the continental US with a length of 3.25 miles.
+However, you can’t walk the lava tube from beginning to end.
+You will enter about 0.75 miles up and from there you can decide if you want to hike the Lower Cave or Upper Cave.

 The Lower Cave

 …is about 0.75 miles long and is a dead-end.
-You will have to come the same way back you took to get there.
-Also it’s more suited for kids and not to mobile people.
+You will have to come the same way back you took to get in.
+Also, it’s more suited for kids and not to mobile people.
 You won’t have to climb anything as crazy as in the Upper Cave.
 The Lower Cave can be completed in about one hour down and back.

 The Upper Cave